cngkaygusuz/BrodalOkasakiHeap/readme.md

 * The data structure is allowed to contain itself to make Merge() perform in O(1).
     * Takes O(logn) in skew-binomial and ordinary binomial heaps.

-These two modifications yields us an asymptotically optimal data structure, which means we cannot improve any of the worst-case bounds without increasing the bound for some other operation.
+These three modifications yields us an asymptotically optimal data structure, which means we cannot improve any of the worst-case bounds without increasing the bound for some other operation.